Subdivision: Placitas Trails

 Artist in the Garden: Colleen Z. Gregoire

-Well-known Albuquerque gardener Judith Phillips designed this home’s original xeric landscaping in 1990 with native shrubs and trees.
-When Heidi and Ray arrived in 2018, they began transforming their property into a colorful High Desert garden with a rich variety of native and drought resistant plants.
+Description: Well-known Albuquerque gardener Judith Phillips designed this home’s original xeric landscaping in 1990 with native shrubs and trees.
+When Heidi and Kini arrived in 2018, they began transforming their property into a colorful High Desert Garden with a rich variety of native and drought resistant plants.
 Among the new trees are River Birch, Deodar Cedar, Atlas Cedar, Austrian Pine, Piñon Pine, Smoke Tree, Chaste Tree and Ornamental Plum.

 The soil is sandy, rocky, and had to be amended with compost; a new drip system also was installed to support the new plantings.
 Rabbits are an ongoing challenge, requiring chicken wire enclosures to protect especially tasty leaves and flowers.